 Skip to main content

-Perl/JavaScript-compatible regular expressions are used in A-Parser , which can be used:
+A-Parser uses Perl/JavaScript-compatible regular expressions, which can be used:

 Detailed documentation on regular expressions can be found in the following sources:

-In A-Parser it is possible to process any result using a regular expression, for this the option Use RegEx:
+In A-Parser, it is possible to process any result using a regular expression; the Parse custom result option is used for this purpose:

 Option to Parse custom result